 As he spoke, it clicked for me— the thing that had felt off for me was this.
-My partner withholding their “stuff” is a huge trigger for me, and he hadn’t been sharing the heavy things on his heart.
+My partner withholding their “stuff” is a huge trigger for me, and he hadn’t been sharing the heavy things in his heart.

 I fell in love with this boy in part because he shares so much of himself with me.
 He’s normally eager to share his inner world and think out loud, but this week he’d been keeping shit in.
-Some part of me had felt it, and felt threatened.
+Some part of me had felt it and felt threatened.

 When I asked him why he hadn’t shared that stuff before, he said it just seemed too heavy, too sad, too yucky, too confusing.

 He was processing his stuff too, trying to organize his own filing cabinet, and he didn’t want to bog me down with it.
 After all, he knew the animal stuff would be hard for me to understand, and once I’d established I was feeling sensitive and hurt, it just seemed wrong to bring it up.